Devaki Nandan Khatri: Death

-Devaki Nandan Khatri died in 1913, leaving behind a collection of Hindi mystery novels that continue to captivate young readers.
+Devakinandan Khatri died in 1913, leaving behind a collection of Hindi mystery novels that continue to captivate young readers.
 One of his notable works, 'Chandrakanta,' was transformed into a television series in the mid-90s, albeit with significant alterations to suit the television audience in terms of plot and characters.
 'Chandrakanta' stands out as Khatri's most beloved novel, and there are rumors of its imminent adaptation into a Bollywood film.
-If all goes as planned, we may witness Amitabh Bachchan, Abhishek Bachchan, and Aishwarya Rai Bachchan taking on key roles in the cinematic rendition of Devaki Nandan Khatri's 'Chandrakanta,' helmed by filmmaker Vidhu Vinod Chopra.
+If all goes as planned, we may witness Amitabh Bachchan, Abhishek Bachchan, and Aishwarya Rai Bachchan taking on key roles in the cinematic rendition of Devakinandan Khatri's 'Chandrakanta,' helmed by filmmaker Vidhu Vinod Chopra.